Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

    PRIMARY KEY (owner, collection_address)
 );
 ```
-* The above table keeps track of each user in the system and the number of NFTs within a specific collection that they own
+* This table monitors each user in the system and the number of NFTs they own within a specific collection.
-* This can help us extract information such as
+* With this data, you can deduce:
-  * Who is the largest owner for each collection and how many NFTs do they own?
+  * Who is the predominant owner for a particular collection, and how many NFTs they possess?
-  * What is the owner distribution for each collection?
+  * What does the ownership distribution look like for each collection?
-* [init_db.sql](src/init_db.sql) contains a script that creates the 3 tables as well as indexes necessary to speed up querying.
-The script wipes existing tables and recreates them
+* For convenience, [init_db.sql](src/init_db.sql) provides a script that initializes the three aforementioned tables and the necessary indexes to enhance query speed.
+It's worth noting that the script removes any pre-existing tables before recreating them.

-### Create the offchain functions
+### 3. Create the Offchain Functions
-* Once the tables are created, lets add the offchain functionality to the [sov-nft-module](../sov-nft-module)
+* **Initialization**: With the tables set up, it's time to add offchain functionality to the [sov-nft-module](../sov-nft-module).
-* In order to do this, we make use of the `#[offchain]` proc macro defined at [sov-modules-macros](../../sov-modules-macros/src/lib.rs)
+* **Using the `#[offchain]` proc macro**: This is available in the [sov-modules-macros](../../sov-modules-macros/src/lib.rs) crate.
+Functions marked with this macro will only execute by the rollup when the `offchain` feature flag is active.
+  - If the `offchain` feature is enabled: the function is present as defined.
+  - If the `offchain` feature is absent: the function body is replaced with an empty definition.
 * The offchain macro is used to annotate functions that should only be executed by the rollup when the `offchain` feature flag is passed.
 * The macro produces one of two functions depending on the presence flag.
   `offchain` feature enabled: function is present as defined
   `offchain` feature absent: function body is replaced with an empty definition
-* The idea here is that offchain computation is optionally enabled for a full node and is not part of chain state and does not impact consensus, prover or anything else.
+* **Macro Functionality**: Offchain computation should only be optionally enabled for a full node.
+It doesn't influence the chain state, consensus, prover, etc.
-* An example of how the offchain macro works
   ```
   use sov_modules_macros::offchain;
   #[offchain]